Accessing Services with SSH

 Note: The procedure in this topic requires use of a service key, and not all services support service keys.
 Some services support credentials through app binding only.

 In your terminal window, log in to your deployment with

 List the marketplace services available on Pivotal Web Services (PWS).
 In this example, we create a cleardb service instance.

 $ cf marketplace cleardb spark, boost*, amp*, shock*

 Create your service instance.
 As part of the create-service command, indicate the service name, the service plan, and the name you choose for your service instance.

 $ cf create-service cleardb spark MY-DB

-To push an app that will act as the host for the SSH tunnel, push any app that will successfully deploy to Pivotal Web Services (PWS).
+To push an app that will act as the host for the SSH tunnel, push any app that will successfully deploy to Pivotal Web Services.

 Note: Your app must be prepared before you push it.
-See the Deploy an Application topic for details on preparing apps for deployment.
+See the Pushing an App topic for details on preparing apps for pushing.